-You may choose to talk with someone on-campus you trust who is not a confidential resource, such as the Dean of Students, a RLC, or a close friend.
+You may choose to talk with someone on campus you trust who is not a confidential resource, such as the Title IX Coordinator, Deputy Title IX Coordinator for Case Management, Dean of Students, Residence Life Coordinator, or a close friend.
 All of the staff listed below are trained to support any individual affected by sexual misconduct.
-While not bound by confidentiality, these resources will maintain the privacy of all individuals involved within the limited circle of the Title IX team.
+While not bound by confidentiality, these resources will maintain the privacy of all individuals involved in the limited circle of the Title IX team.

 Students, faculty, and staff may also access resources located in the local community.
 These organizations can provide crisis intervention services, counseling, medical attention, and assistance in interfacing with the criminal justice system.